appdotnet/api-spec/content/docs/resources/user/index.md

 ## General parameters

-Requests that return streams of Users respond to [pagination parameters](/docs/basics/pagination).
-Additionally they accept the following query string parameters:
+Where noted, User endpoints respond to the following query string parameters:

 <table>
     <thead>